 My gosh, how many of you people in business plan beyond tomorrow?

-By the way, USA Today says today that the first lady, Laura Bush, who is going to help fundraise for Republican Senator Jim Talent in Missouri's running against uh Claire McCaskill, who she'll be there in St. Louis tomorrow.
+By the way, USA Today says today that the first lady, Laura Bush, who is going to help fundraise for Republican Senator Jim Talent in Missouri's running against Claire McCaskill.

-It'll it'll uh it'll be a factor.
+It'll be a factor.

-Uh Santorum has more money than Bob Casey does.
+Santorum has more money than Bob Casey does.

-Uh but she's in there still fundraising.
+But she's in there still fundraising.

-While she's fundraising for Senator Talent, the first lady also plans to take part in a tree planting ceremony in Forest Park, and then to help talent light the gateway arch in pink for breast cancer awareness month.
+While she's fundraising for Senator Talent, the First Lady also plans to take part in a tree planting ceremony in Forest Park and then to help talent light the gateway arch in pink for Breast Cancer Awareness Month.

 I wonder if they've missed any opportunity while they're in St. Louis to work.